All Episodes

 Now I can't.

-Great that the Republicans and President Trump are gonna ask.
+Well, that's not the question that the Republicans and President Trump are going to ask.

-Our question is what the hell happened to the money?
+Our question is, what the hell happened to the money?

 And that's all that's going on.

-Why are your Democratic colleagues seemingly more freaked out about cutting USAID?
+Why are your Democratic colleagues seemingly more freaked out about cutting U.S. aid?

 This is our money.

-Do you have much a million dollars?
+Do you know how much a million dollars is?

 Reinstall what?